Souvik-0612/Bridge/system_notes.md

    2. with 5-3-3-2 and 5 hearts, bid NT (as usual)
 - Two suiters with hearts
    1. 2!c-2!d-2!h-2!s-3!c (double suiter, hearts and !c, 5-4 or better)
-- Two suiters with spades (later)
+- Two suiters with spades go through 2!s relay(2!c -2!d-2!s-2NT-3!c)
 - Unassigned sequence: 2!c-2!d-3!h (without relay)

-## When opponents don't play standard systems what should be our defence
+## Defence against special systems

 ### Defence of precision 1!c(16+) opening
-> We don't have game but can be a good competitor.
 - 1NT for both minors
+- X for both majors
 - Rest are natural.

 ### Defence of 2!d(weak in major)
+- ACBL defence 1
+  - Double is a takeout in hearts
+  - 2!h is a takeout in spades
+  - Everything else natural
+  - 3x shows 6+ hearts and good points.

 ## Slam Bidding Agreements